 It’s a party-beat, and this kind of feel-good electronica is a perfect match for an afternoon of getting things done.
 Our entire Instrumental playlist is built around this kind of song: the bouncy energy, the heartbeat pulse somewhere around 100bpm, and the ambient flourishes, coming together to push a 2-bar drum figure into what feels like a bright future.

-Aaron Jaques (one half of Bronze Whale) started Very Yes to express his love of dusty breaks and 90's hip-hop.
+Aaron Jaques (one half of Bronze Whale) started Very Yes to express his love of dusty breaks and 90's hip-hop from Texas.
 This song is featured on our Groovy Summer playlist.